MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/how-to-enable-frt-for-unc-hosting.md

      :::image type="content" source="media/how-to-enable-frt-for-unc-hosting/new-user-dialog.png" alt-text="Screenshot of the New User dialog box is displayed.":::

 Make sure to create the _PoolId1_ user on both the front-end IIS Web Server and the back end UNC server.
-You also need to add the _PoolId1_ to the **IIS\_IUSRS** group on the front end web server.
+You also need to add the _PoolId1_ to the **IIS\_IUSRS** group on the front end Web server.
 To do so, follow these steps:

 1. Select the **Groups** folder on the **lusrmgr** MMC snap-in.
 1. Right-click on **IIS\_IUSRS** and select **Add to Group**.
 1. Select **Add...**, then enter _\<servername\>\\PoolId1_ as the identity to add.

-### CMD: Create the new local account on the UNC server and front end web server
+### CMD: Create the new local account on the UNC server and front end Web server

 To add the new _PoolId1_ identity from the command line, follow these steps: